rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 ### Change the default character set for HTML

-To change the default character set for HTML, add the following lines to an **.htaccess** file that is located in the directory for which you want to change the character set, as shown in the following example:
+To change the default character set for HTML, add the following lines to an **.htaccess** file located in the directory for which you want to change the character set, as shown in the following example:

     AddDefaultCharset <character set>